DrDejaVuNG/super/README.md

 ```

 As seen above, a [SuperConsumer] widget is created and given
-a [RxNotifier] object called counterNotifier.
+an [RxNotifier] object called counterNotifier.
 When the widget is built, if the RxNotifier is in loading state, the loading widget will be displayed.
 When the asynchronous method completes and the state is updated, the
 builder function is called with the state.